 Jurassic World: Fallen Kingdom (2018) Director: J. A. Bayona

-Directed by Spanish horror film director, J. A. Bayona, Jurassic World: Fallen Kingdom opens with a volcanic eruption threatening the existence of the dinosaurs now freely roaming on Isla Nublar.
-Hoards of animal rights activists demand care and protection for the animals, but Dr. Malcolm (reprised by Jeff Goldblum) argues they should not be rescued because they have already been selected by Nature for extinction.
-At any rate, the “heroes” return again from Jurassic World (Chris Pratt and Bryce Dallas Howard) and they try to protect the dinosaurs only to be auctioned off to greedy billionaires.
-However, there is also a new genetically engineered hybrid dinosaur created called the “indo-raptor.”
+Directed by Spanish horror film director, J. A. Bayona, Jurassic World: Fallen Kingdom opens with a volcanic eruption threatening the existence of dinosaurs now freely roaming on Isla Nublar.
+Hordes of animal rights activists demand care and protection for the animals, but Dr. Malcolm (reprised by Jeff Goldblum) argues they should not be rescued because they have already been selected by Nature for extinction.
+At any rate, the “heroes” return again from Jurassic World (Chris Pratt and Bryce Dallas Howard) and they try to protect the dinosaurs only for them to be auctioned off to greedy billionaires.
+However, there is also a new genetically-engineered hybrid dinosaur created called the “indo-raptor.”
 This whole movie is a long boring slog in which all of the main characters fail in their objectives, followed by a yawning plot twist involving human cloning, and in the end the dinosaurs escape into the broader world (hence “Jurassic World”).
-The entire crux of the plot hinges upon certain befuddling altruistic hopes of saving the dinosaurs, even though every single attempt in the past to manage or engage with the dinosaurs has led to disastrous consequences.
+The entire crux of the plot hinges on certain befuddlingly altruistic hopes of saving the dinosaurs, even though every single attempt in the past to manage or engage with the dinosaurs has led to disastrous consequences.
 We in the audience do not want this movie to unfold the whole time we are watching it –and it was obviously made as a “filler” film in order to pave the way for the next installment set to be released in 2022.
 Don’t waste your time with this one.